haytam1999/ETL-pipeline-to-extract-data-from-Spotify-and-load-it-to-PostgreSQL-DB/README.md

 # ETL-pipeline-to-extract-data-from-Spotify-and-load-it-to-PostgreSQL-DB
-Build an ETL pipeline to extract data from Spotify and load it to PostgreSQL DB using airflow.

 This project consist of building an ETL pipeline that uses Spotify APIs to move data from the platform to a PostgreSQL Database.